-Every Canadian should have a stake in our nation’s progress.
+Every Canadian deserves a stake in our nation’s progress.

 We’re active on social